-9. Transactions With Affiliates
+8. Transactions With Affiliates

-Amounts payable to affiliates include deferred sales and marketing fees, deferred development administrative support fees and cost recoveries for other services such as payroll, benefits and insurance payable to NorCal.
-The Corporation owed NorCal \$214,000 and \$76,000, as of December 31, 2021 and 2020, respectively, for recurring intercompany transactions and cost recoveries in the normal course of business.
+Amounts payable to affiliates include a portion of management fees (Note 10) and cost recoveries for other services such as dining, purchase cards, payroll, benefits and insurance payable to COG.
+The Corporation owed COG \$473,000 and \$214,000, as of December 31, 2022 and 2021, respectively, for recurring intercompany transactions and cost recoveries in the normal course of business.
 These balances are settled in the normal course of operations with no fixed repayment terms.

 The Corporation owed NorCal \$1,212,000 as of December 31, 2020 related to development costs such as deferred sales and marketing fees and deferred development administrative support fees.
-This was forgiven during the debt restructuring in October 2021 (described in Note 6) and is included in forgiveness of affiliate indebtedness in the accompanying statement of operations and changes in net deficit.
+This was forgiven during the debt restructuring in October 2021 (described in Note 5) and is included in forgiveness of affiliate indebtedness in the accompanying statement of operations and changes in net deficit for the year ended December 31, 2021.

-10. Insurance Programs
+9. Insurance Programs